kivy/kivy/doc/sources/guide/packaging-ios-prerequisites.rst

 In order to submit any application to the iTunes store, you will need an `iOS Developer License <https://developer.apple.com/programs/ios/>`_.
-For testing, you will need an actual device as kivy does not yet support the iOS emulators that Apple supplies.
+For testing, you can use a physical device or the XCode iOS emulator.

 Please note that in order to test on the device, you need to register these devices and install your "provisioning profile" on them.
 Please refer to the